conorpp/conorpp.github.com/_posts/2018-09-21-3d-printing-a-programming-jig-and-embedding-pogo-pins-using-eagle-and-fusion-360.md

 ![](/assets/images/jig/usb-c-solo.jpg)

-All in all, I'm pretty pleased with this method and will go it again if needed.
+All in all, I'm pretty pleased with this method and will do it again if needed.
 If you can recommend any improvements, let me know!

 By the way, the design you see is my [secure, two-factor authentication token, Solo](/designing-solo-a-new-u2ffido2-token)!